daltare/test-gh-actions/README.md

 This is a test/example of how to use GitHub Actions to deploy updates to a Shiny web application.
 To set up this action, run the command: `usethis::use_github_action("shiny-deploy")`, and follow these instructions: <https://github.com/r-lib/actions/tree/v2/examples#shiny-app-deployment>

-This automatically deploys the Shiny App in this repository whenever any changes are pushed to this repository (i.e., the app is not manually deployed/published by the user from RStudio).
+This automatically deploys the Shiny App in this repository whenever any changes are pushed to the `test-app` directory in this repository (i.e., the app is not manually deployed/published by the user from RStudio).
 This should ensure that the code shown here always matches what's shown in the deployed app.
 The deployed app is [here](https://daltare.shinyapps.io/test-app/).
 Note that:

 -   The GitHub Action will run either (1) when there are changes pushed directly to the `main` branch or (2) whenever a pull request is accepted (into the main branch) (it will not run when changes are pushed to a different branch)
--   The GitHub Action will run whenever there are changes to any file in the `main` branch (not just when the `app.R` file or other files used by the app are changed)
+-   The GitHub Action will only run when there are changes to any file in the `test-app` directory in the `main` branch (not just when the `app.R` file changes); you can also set up the action to run whenever there are changes to any file in the `main` branch (not just the `test-app` directory) by removing the line `paths: ['test-app/**']` from the `shiny-deploy.yaml` file (in the `.github/workflows/` directory)

 #### Shiny App Deployment Notes